Computer engineering: Integrated circuits, VLSI design, testing and CAD

 This specialty of computer engineering requires adequate knowledge of electronics and electrical systems.
 Engineers working in this area work on enhancing the speed, reliability, and energy efficiency of next-generation very-large-scale integrated (VLSI) circuits and microsystems.
 An example of this specialty is work done on reducing the power consumption of VLSI algorithms and architecture.

 Signal, image and speech processing

-Computer engineers in this area develop improvements in human-computer interaction, including speech recognition and synthesis, medical and scientific imaging, or communications systems.
+Computer engineers in this area develop improvements in human–computer interaction, including speech recognition and synthesis, medical and scientific imaging, or communications systems.
 Other work in this area includes computer vision development such as recognition of human facial features.

 Quantum computing

+This area integrates the quantum behaviour of small particles such as superposition, interference and entanglement, with classical computers to solve complex problems and formulate algorithms much more efficiently.
+Individuals focus on fields like Quantum cryptography, physical simulations and quantum algorithms.